darrenyong/aprtr/README.md

 The edit form only renders if the current user is the same as the uploader.
 Rendering the form on click was handled through local state as well.
-Clicking the section would call a function that modifies a local state variable to render the child component.
+Clicking the section would call a function that toggles a local state variable and renders the child component.
-A callback to this function is passed down as a prop to the child component which would be called when the user submits the form.
+A callback to this function is passed down to the child component which would be called when the user submits the form.
 Upon submission, the title and description would also be updated.

 ```js
 // Function to toggle local state variable